 For my complete CV click here.

 RANDOM STUFF: I’m always curious, frequently witty, occasionally curmudgeonly.
 Reading is like breathing.
 I have a dark sense of humor but I walk on the sunny side of the street.
 I never met a movie I didn’t see through to the end.
+Fancy is a compliment.
 My nerd hobby is baking; I like to make these.
 GPS is my best friend.
 Though I definitely know better, I will always click Update before I read the documentation.
 Morning self is saddened by evening self, who stays up way too late.